skupperproject/skupper-website/input/intro/connectivity.md

       {{include("includes/five-clusters.svg")}}
     </div>
     <div>
-      <p><strong>Edge-to-edge:</strong> Distribute your application across
+      <p><strong>Edge-to-edge connectivity.</strong> Distribute
-        geographic regions.</p>
+        application services across geographic regions.</p>

-      <p>For instance, you can connect multiple retail locations to a
+      <p>You can connect multiple retail sites to a central office.
-      central office.
       Once connected, each edge location can contact any other edge.
-You can add and remove locations on demand.</p>
+      You can add and remove sites on demand.</p>
     </div>
   </div>
 </div>